-Baw Baw Shire Council is a member of Resource Recovery Gippsland (RRG), one of seven statutory waste and resource recovery groups in Victoria.
-The role of RRG is to oversee regional waste and resource recovery planning in collaboration with six Gippsland Councils covering Bass Coast, Baw Baw, East Gippsland, Latrobe, South Gippsland and Wellington Shires.
+Baw Baw Shire Council is a member of Resource Recovery Gippsland (RRG), one of seven of statutory waste and resource recovery groups in Victoria.
+The role of RRG is to oversee regional waste and resource recovery planning in collaboration with six Gippsland councils covering Bass Coast, Baw Baw, East Gippsland, Latrobe, South Gippsland, and Wellington Shires.
+The introduction of the proposed new state waste authority is expected to see RRG wound up, although regional representation of the waste authority is likely to continue for planning purposes.